 ORCID

 Christine Kaufhold studied Physics at the University of Waterloo, Canada with an emphasis on numerical modelling and environmental systems (e.g., oceanography, geosciences).
-After completing an internship regarding particle tracking for contaminant transport in the Department of Stochastic Simulation and Safety Research for Hydrosystems at Universität Stuttgart, she went on to finish her MSc. in Ocean and Climate Physics at Universität Hamburg.
+After an internship in particle tracking for contaminant transport at the Department of Stochastic Simulation and Safety Research for Hydrosystems, Universität Stuttgart, she went on to finish her MSc. in Ocean and Climate Physics at Universität Hamburg.
 Her master's thesis was focused on characterizing regimes of weather forecasting uncertainty via explainable AI methods.
+Since May 2022 she is at PIK.

 Scheduled: